 Type conversion (also known as coercion or casting) is an operation that allows us to transform a value from one data type to another.

-This is necessary when working with different data types and we need a value to be treated as another specific type.
+This is necessary when we work with different data types and need a value to be treated as another specific type.

-In C++, there are several ways to perform conversions between types, in two main categories: implicit conversions and explicit conversions.
+In C++, there are several ways to perform conversions between types, divided into two main categories: implicit conversions and explicit conversions.

 Implicit Conversions